racc/typesafeconfig-guice/README.md

 # typesafeconfig-guice
-Allows @Inject of configuration values from Typesafe Config
+Allows @Inject of configuration values from Typesafe Config.